Prof. Moshe Zukerman, IEEE Fellow

 City University of Hong Kong, Hong Kong

 He has served on editorial boards of various journals, and as member of technical and organizing committees of numerous national and international conferences.
 He gave tutorials in several major international conferences such as IEEE ICC and IEEE GLOBECOM.
 He submitted contributions to and represented Australia in several ITU-T/CCITT standards meetings.
 Professor Zukerman has over 400 publications in scientific journals and conference proceedings and has been awarded several national and international patents.
-He has been an IEEE Fellow since 2007.

 Prof. Jalel Ben-Othman, IEEE VTS Distinguished Lecturer